briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

 altered in exterior construction or appearance, enlarged, moved or demolished unless such action complies with the provisions of this chapter.
 Applicability of these provisions is limited to structures of historic significance and sites in proximity to such structures.
-See [Section 1146.05][CF Section 1146.05] for an explanation of terms.
+See [Section 1146.05][CFCO 1146.05] for an explanation of terms.

 2. _(b)_ The painting of buildings and structures shall not be governed by these regulations.
 For the purposes of this Chapter a structure shall include building